Latest awards

 £336k over 36 months

-Title: Investigating the role of cilia in the regulation of cellular metabolism in polycystic kidney disease
+Title: Investigating the role of cilia in polycystic kidney disease

 PhD Studentships